What Is a Silent Divorce?

 How does a silent divorce affect children?

-The impact on children depends heavily on how parents manage the situation.
+The impact depends on how parents manage the situation.
 Children benefit from stability and protection from parental conflict, which silent divorce can provide.
-However, children also learn about relationships by observing their parents.
-Growing up in a home marked by emotional distance and lack of affection between parents may shape children’s expectations about marriage and partnership in unhealthy ways.
+However, children learn about relationships by observing their parents.
+Growing up in a home marked by emotional distance and lack of affection between parents may shape their expectations about marriage in unhealthy ways.

 What are the financial risks of staying in a silent divorce?